drbaggy/adventofcode/2020/day-03/README.md

 Right 1, down 2.
 In the above example, these slopes would find 2, 7, 3, 4, and 2 tree(s) respectively; multiplied together, these produce the answer 336.

+## Problem 2

 What do you get if you multiply together the number of trees encountered on each of the listed slopes?

+# Perl solution

+## Problem 1

+It is nice that we can do this without storing the rows - we can parse a line at a time.
+We just move down one line at a time - and using modulus we can just shift to the right to find whether we have a tree or not.

+## Problem 2

+This looks trickier - and with the double down step looks like we can't use the same streaming technique.

+But rewriting the down 2 as "skip" alternate rows means we can.

+We just need to keep a track of all 5 jump sequences at once though - we do this by creating an "object" - actually just a hash for each step set and record the tree count and horizontal position in that.

 Your puzzle answer was 9406609920.